The Male Fertility Factor: What Every Couple Should Know Before They Start Trying

 How common is male factor infertility?

 Very.
 A male factor is involved in 40 to 50% of all infertility cases, with the male partner solely responsible in around 20% and a contributing factor in another 30 to 40%.
-It's roughly half the picture, which is exactly why both partners should be investigated, ideally at the same time.
+It is roughly half the picture, which is exactly why both partners should be investigated, ideally at the same time.

 What are the main causes of male infertility?